 Summer Learning

-Summer – A time to refresh, renew, refocus, recharge!
+Summer School – a time to refresh, renew, refocus, and recharge!

 Learning never ends, regardless of age, and in Northside ISD our learning options are equally varied.
 We have expanded our summer school offerings to reach more students than ever through our NISD Summer Academies.
-So whether you want to catch up in your studies, strengthen your skills, learn something new, or try to get ahead, Summer is your time to refresh, renew, and reunite!
+So, whether you want to catch up in your studies, strengthen your skills, learn something new, or try to get ahead, Summer School is your time to refresh, renew, refocus, and recharge!

-A wide variety of elementary and secondary in-person (and a few virtual) opportunities are offered during the summer months, and will be posted on this page in the spring.
-See you then!
+A wide variety of elementary and secondary opportunities are offered during the summer months.
+Check them out below.

 Contact your student's campus for enrollment information.